ASF

 A reaction has order (or molecularity) when mass action assigns it a rate proportional to a product of reactant concentrations, counted with multiplicity: for the unimolecular exchanges and eliminations of Part I and Part II, for a bimolecular reaction such as ligand binding receptor, for the rarer termolecular case.
 Collecting the net rate of production of species contributed by every order- reaction defines the order- rate tensor , symmetric under any permutation of its reactant indices , and the dynamics decompose additively by order,

 with the highest molecularity occurring anywhere in the network, finite and almost always .
-At , is entrywise exactly Section 1's matrix, for the matrix of first-order rate constants; every tool built for arbitrary in Part I and specialised in Part II is a statement about [eq:tensor-dynamics], and none of it ever needed fixed at in the first place.
+At , is entrywise exactly Section I.1's matrix, for the matrix of first-order rate constants; every tool built for arbitrary in Part I and specialised in Part II is a statement about [eq:tensor-dynamics], and none of it ever needed fixed at in the first place.

-Nothing about the sign structure Section 6 isolated is special to either.
+Nothing about the sign structure Section I.6 isolated is special to either.
 Mass action assigns every rate constant a nonnegative value, and every reaction removes mass from exactly the species that supply it while adding it to exactly the species it produces; entrywise, this forces every entry with to be nonnegative, the tensor generalisation of [metzler]'s off-diagonal sign condition, and the same argument that proved [perron-frobenius-positivity] at carries over unchanged: the flow of [eq:tensor-dynamics] never leaves , at any order.

-Section 7's structural test read the sparsity pattern of a linear pair as a directed graph on compartments and sensors, and anticipated that the same reading would apply unchanged to a tensor network; it does, with each nonzero entry of [eq:tensor-dynamics] read as an edge regardless of how many reactant indices it carries.
+Section I.7's structural test read the sparsity pattern of a linear pair as a directed graph on compartments and sensors, and anticipated that the same reading would apply unchanged to a tensor network; it does, with each nonzero entry of [eq:tensor-dynamics] read as an edge regardless of how many reactant indices it carries.
 The sparsity figure below previews this at the scale Part IV needs it, before any of that Part's numbers exist.

 Sparsity pattern of the linearised eight-compartment QSP network

-16. The GENERIC bracket formalism
+III.2.
+The GENERIC bracket formalism

 Definition (The GENERIC bracket formalism).